-The trade requirement in section 11(a) read with section 23 (g)
+The trade requirement in section 11(a) read with section 23(g)

-The general deduction formula, contained in section 11(a) and section 23(g), reads as follows -
+The general deduction formula in sections 11(a) and 23(g) reads as follows:

-- 11. General deductions allowed in determination of taxable income.-For the purpose of determining the taxable income derived by any person from carrying on any trade, there shall be allowed as deductions from the income of such person so derived- - (a) expenditure and losses actually incurred in the production of the income, provided such expenditure and losses are not of a capital nature; - 23.
-Deductions not allowed in determination of taxable income.-No deductions shall in any case be made in respect of the following matters, namely- - (a) to (f) . . .
+- 11. General deductions allowed in determination of taxable income. -For the purpose of determining the taxable income derived by any person from carrying on any trade, there shall be allowed as deductions from the income of such person so derived- - (a) expenditure and losses actually incurred in the production of the income, provided such expenditure and losses are not of a capital nature; - 23.
+Deductions not allowed in determination of taxable income.-No deductions shall in any case be made in respect of the following matters, namely - (a) to (f) . . .